Daibiloloari-Young/UK-Train-Rides-Analysis/README.md

 **3. Marketing & Revenue Team**
 - Promote advance tickets to increase early bookings
-•	Design targeted campaigns for railcard adoption
+- Design targeted campaigns for railcard adoption
-•	Optimize pricing and promotions based on customer preferences
+- Optimize pricing and promotions based on customer preferences

-4. Customer Experience Team
+**4. Customer Experience Team**
-•	Analyze refund trends to improve service reliability
+-	Analyze refund trends to improve service reliability
-•	Enhance passenger satisfaction by reducing delays
+-	Enhance passenger satisfaction by reducing delays
-•	Understand customer behavior to improve service offerings
+-	Understand customer behavior to improve service offerings

 This project simulates how a railway company can leverage data analytics to drive operational and revenue decisions for business growth and enhance customer satisfaction.